AVSLab/basilisk/docs/installOnMacOS.md

 As this installation will install all required Python packages in the user home directory `Library/Python` folder, the `PATH` variable must be setup within the terminal environment.

 1. Open a terminal window
-2. Use the `nano` text editor to edit the setup file
+2. Use the `nano` text editor to edit the setup file via steps 3 through 6 below
 3. If using a Bash shell, then
     * type
 ```
-$nano .bash_profile
+$nano ~/.bash_profile
 ```
     * Add the line
 ```